 Using DateTimeZone values can lead to differences when it does not account for daylight savings.
 You can account for this by creating a location-proof date that respects daylight savings.

-The Daylight Saving system is a date time system that changes the time twice as year.
-That happens at the last Sunday of March and the last Sunday of October.
+The Daylight Saving system is a date time system that changes the time twice a year.
+In the Netherlands, that happens on the last Sunday of March and the last Sunday of October.

-Using a datetimezone value and converting it to a date can lead to differences when it does not take into account daylight savings.
-You can account for this by using this method.
+Using a datetimezone value and converting it to a date can lead to differences when it does.
+For more specific measurements may want to account for daylight savings.

 Conclusion